Saaremaa: a Fairytale Island off Estonia

-Saaremaa: a fairytale island off the west coast of Estonia, is home to rich, expansive forests and the pristine, blue waters of the Baltic Sea.
+Saaremaa, off the west coast of Estonia, is home to rich, expansive forests and the pristine, blue waters of the Baltic Sea.

 During the Cold War, the Soviet Union stationed military assets on Saaremaa, closing the whole island from foreigners and even most locals.

 As such, Saaremaa has avoided the trappings of industrialization, maintaining an old-world charm and splendor.
 Home to only 31,000 inhabitants, Saaremaa is an excellent destination to take in a breath of fresh air and enjoy unspoiled nature in solitude.

 In addition to over 1000 square km (410 square mi) of forest, Saaremaa boasts some quirky sights, such as rustic windmills and ancient meteorite craters.
 The setting evokes a magical allure—don’t be surprised if you glimpse a fairy or two hiding in the trees.
 You can also relax in one of the many spas (where the island gets its nickname ‘Spa-remaa’), while sipping on local craft beer.